-The Indonesian Journal of Planning and Development (P-ISSN: 2087-9733 and E-ISSN: 2442-983X) is a peer-reviewed journal published by Research Group in Regional Development and Environmental Management, Department of Urban and Regional Planning, Diponegoro University.
-This statement clarifies ethical behaviour of all parties involved in the act of publishing an article in this journal, including the author, the chief editor, the Editorial Board, the peer-reviewer and the publisher.
+Journal of Bioresources and Environmental Sciences(JBES) is a peer-reviewed journal.
+This statement clarifies ethical behaviour of all parties involved in the act of publishing an article in this journal, including the author, the chief editor, the Editorial Board, the peer-reviewer and the publisher (Diponegoro University).
 This statement is based on COPE’s Best Practice Guidelines for Journal Editors.

-The publication of an article in a peer-reviewed The Indonesian Journal of Planning and Development is an essential building block in the development of a coherent and respected network of knowledge.
+The publication of an article in a peer-reviewed JBES journal is an essential building block in the development of a coherent and respected network of knowledge.
 It is a direct reflection of the quality of the work of the authors and the institutions that support them.
 Peer-reviewed articles support and embody the scientific method.
 It is therefore important to agree upon standards of expected ethical behavior for all parties involved in the act of publishing: the author, the journal editor, the peer reviewer, the publisher and the society.

-Research Group of Regional Development and Environmental Management as publisher of The Indonesian Journal of Planning and Development takes its duties of guardianship over all stages of publishing extremely seriously and we recognize our ethical and other responsibilities.
+Center of Biomass and Renewable Energy(CBIORE) as publisher of Journal of Bioresources and Environmental Sciences takes its duties of guardianship over all stages of publishing extremely seriously and we recognize our ethical and other responsibilities.
 We are committed to ensuring that advertising, reprint or other commercial revenue has no impact or influence on editorial decisions.
-In addition, the Department of Urban and Regional Planning, Diponegoro University and Editorial Board will assist in communications with other journals and/or publishers where this is useful and
+In addition, CBIORE and Editorial Board will assist in communications with other journals and/or publishers where this is useful and necessary.

-The editor of the The Indonesian Journal of Planning and Development is responsible for deciding which of the articles submitted to the journal should be published.
+The editor of the JBES is responsible for deciding which of the articles submitted to the journal should be published.
 The validation of the work in question and its importance to researchers and readers must always drive such decisions.
 The editors may be guided by the policies of the journal's editorial board and constrained by such legal requirements as shall then be in force regarding libel, copyright infringement and plagiarism.
 The editors may confer with other editors or reviewers in making this decision.

 An editor at any time evaluate manuscripts for their intellectual content without regard to race, gender, sexual orientation, religious belief, ethnic origin, citizenship, or political philosophy of the authors.